 Several research studies have found that a program of gradually increasing exercise supervised by a certified lymphedema therapist — meaning you start gently and intensify slowly over time — is not likely to increase the risk of lymphedema.
 This is also the recommendation made in the National Lymphedema Network’s Position Statement on Exercise.
 Some experts believe that exercise may even play a role in rehabilitating the arm so that it can better withstand the day-to-day stresses that can lead to lymphedema.

-“I believe that cardiac rehabilitation is a great analogy for this,” says Kathryn Schmitz, PhD, MPH, associate professor in the Division of Clinical Epidemiology at the University of Pennsylvania.
+“I believe that cardiac rehabilitation is a great analogy for this,” says Kathryn Schmitz, PhD, MPH, professor in the Division of Clinical Epidemiology at the University of Pennsylvania.
 “Let’s say you have damage to the heart muscle because of a heart attack.
 Well, those damaged cells are never coming back.
 But the more you strengthen the rest of your heart through exercise, the smaller the chance of another problem down the line.

 “People who recover from heart attacks go on to run marathons,” she adds.
 “There is no reason why a woman with damage to her lymphatic system should have to spend the rest of her life avoiding anything that puts too much stress on her arm.
 Rather, she can take her cue from cardiac rehab and very slowly increase the amount of stress her arm can handle through weight training or other forms of exercise.
 That way, if she has a day when she gets a bee sting or ends up washing 200 dishes at the church dinner, her arm can handle it.
 This doesn’t mean throwing all precautions to the wind, though — she still has to be smart about how she uses her arm.”